orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     is monolthic or forced unconditionally with too many flag bloat, it needs to be patched so that it build files are more modular and these hard coded {c,cxx,ld}flag options are optional.
+  - Assuming -O2 and minimal install:
+    - Tiny packages may be emerged in less than 30 seconds or less.
+    - Small packages may be emerged in less than 30 minutes or less.
+    - Medium packages may be emerged in 1-2 hrs or less.
+    - Large packages may be emerged in 19 hrs or less.
+    Again, if longer, the package should use more system packages instead.
-  - You must not increase the time cost no more than 5 times the normal build time cost.
-This is the estimate required by LTO.
-Increasing the time cost beyond a day may decrease security by blocking security updates.
+  - Increasing the time cost beyond a day may decrease security by blocking security updates.
 Some security standards require critical updates be applied within 24 hours.
-This means that you do not abuse profile/package.use.force or profile/package.use.mask to force unnecessary USE flags that require 400 machines, or require more than .75-1.5 days to build the package.
+  - Do not abuse the use of profile/package.use.force or profile/package.use.mask to force unnecessary USE flags that require 400 machines, or require more than 36 hours to build the package, or any hidden agenda to non-free.
+  - Do not abuse opt in default to non-free (by deleting USE flags or by negligence).
+If an opt out to non-free features is possible, it should be made available.
   - Packages that have active Long Term Support (LTS) support should have versions available support it if the LTS versions are widely used with multislot support.
 If two popular apps use different major LTS versions of a library, then the library package should support both.
-If a library is guaranteed backwards compatible, then it is not needed and you may just use 0 for the slot.
+If a library is guaranteed backwards compatible, then it is not needed and you may just use 0 for the SLOT.
   - SLOT are up to the ebuild (SLOT="slot/subslot"), but recommened for packages where there is difficultly updating or the API/interface has changed dramatically when updating to the next major or minor version.